Innovation

 Her Story

 The Innovation was constructed in 2006 by Bay Shipbuilding of Sturgeon Bay, WI, as a self-unloading cement barge for American Transport Leasing of Muskegon, MI.
-The barge was to be operated by Andrie, Inc. of Muskegon under a cargo contract to Lafarge Holcim.
+The barge was to be operated by Andrie, Inc. of Muskegon under a cargo contract to Holcim.

 Innovation was floated out of the drydock on December 11, 2005, and underwent final preparations for service over the winter.
 She was paired with the tugboat Samuel de Champlain in May of 2006, and the pair entered service on June 3, 2006, departing Sturgeon Bay, Wisconsin, for Alpena, Michigan, to load cement.